Tim Burton calls Disney 'a horrible big circus,' and is unlikely to work with them again - NewsBreak

 Matthew's comments came in an interview as part of his press run for his upcoming book, Friends, Lovers, and the Big Terrible Thing.

-The Spirit Halloween Costume Is The Funniest And Pettiest Meme, And I'm Living For It
+The Hilarious Spirit Halloween Costume Is Going Strong, And I'm Living For It

 The best meme of the year.